Experiences and greats books I've read.

-At the end of 2015 I was chosen as one of the six representatives of my university for an intensive seminar in finance ILPA 2015.
-There, we spread out with the different university teams from another 11 universities from Europe and US to solve different cases scenarios.
+At the end of 2015, I was chosen as one of the six representatives of my university for an intensive seminar in finance ILPA 2015.
+There, we spread out with the different university teams from another 11 universities from Europe and the US to solve different case scenarios.

 This was not the first time I worked in an international team.
-However, it was the first time we receive an intensive pressure to perform the tasks hastily.
+However, it was the first time we receive an intense pressure to perform the tasks quickly.
 Therefore, I quickly realize the way we were working needed to change.

 In each different case, we were assigned to a new team of 3 to 5 members.
 We didn’t know each other, and with little time over the table, information control started playing a key role.

-A maximum of 2 persons can work properly together in a laptop.
-In addition, external key information from teachers and phd support students, couldn’t be explained in a board each time.
+A maximum of 2 persons can work properly together on a laptop.
+In addition, external key information from teachers and Ph.D. support students, couldn’t be explained in a board each time.

 Someone could believe that some of the best business students of different universities would have adopted a great tool that had been in the market for the last 10 years.
 Sadly the native digital concept proved to be wrong again.

-During my bachelor, I had to make a few projects for my classes in economy and marketing research.
+During my bachelor’s, I had to make a few projects for my classes in economy and marketing research.
 Therefore, I had to make economic analyses.

 The problem is that find well-structured economic information is hard.
 However, Harvard University makes it easier with The Atlas of Economic Complexity.

-The website provides different kind of graphics and a smooth way to filter information.
-This makes uncomplicated to find and understand economic data.
+The website provides different kinds of graphics and a smooth way to filter information.
+This makes it uncomplicated to find and understand economic data.

-In my experience, this is great resource.
-Is worth saving, and can make a great difference in your work.
+In my experience, this is a great resource.
+It is worth saving and can make a great difference in your work.
 So save the link or you may regret it in the future.